 - Have you won a particular award?

-- Can you demonstrate a deep understanding for health and fitness, as well as showing you play regularly?
+- Can you show a deep understanding of health and fitness and showing you regularly play?

 - Your football playing experience

 - Your commitment to fitness

 - Your understanding of the game of football

 Football CV criteriaBelow are some of the key areas you must include in your CV.
 For a full list and football CV example check out our guide to creating the perfect football CV.

 Football CV: Vital StatisticsThis is your basic player information.
 It is also advantageous for you to list your nationality and any languages that you speak if you are applying for a trial or club abroad.For example, if you are Spanish looking to play in England.
 This helps coaches and managers to evaluate your adaptability and whether or not you will be able to easily understand the coaching sessions.Each club has a limited amount of places they can offer to foreign players, so it is important you highlight your adaptability.The challenge as a foreign player is that the recruiting scout will opt for a smooth transition, therefore, a home ground player may be an easier option.
 So your CV will need to demonstrate a higher level of competency than others in your age group from the same country.A selection panel will look for different characteristics depending on the position they are looking to fill.
 For example: